cultuurnet/uit-documentatie/content/content-management/latest/school-offers/sorts.md

 ---
 ---
-# Sorts of school offers
+# Types of school offers

 We distinguish 3 sorts of school offers:
-- **School performances** both have a date and a location. ```Example```: a theater performance aimed at a fourth degree.
+1. **School performances** both have a date and a location. ```Example```: a theater performance aimed at a fourth degree.
-- **Guided tours** do not have a specific date, but they do have a location. ```Example```: a guided tour in a museum.
+2. **Guided tours** do not have a specific date, but they do have a location. ```Example```: a guided tour in a museum.
-- **Bookable offers** have no specific time, nor do they have a location.
+3. **Bookable offers** have no specific time, nor do they have a location.
 Both date and location are determined in mutual agreement between the organizer / artist and the consumer (school). ```Example```: As a school you can book Stijn Meuris for a school performance at your school, or at the local cultural center.

 | Type | Date | Place |
 | -- | -- | -- |